-There are so many opportunities to immerse yourself in the beer industry these days that it's far easier to amass knowledge and experience before launching your own venture than it would have been for Australia's craft beer pioneers of even a decade ago.
+There are so many opportunities to immerse yourself in the beer industry these days that it's far easier to amass knowledge and experience before launching your own venture.
 But we'll wager there are very few out there who have gone to quite the lengths of Nic Sandery.

 Sure, the fact he spent time at established breweries Little Creatures, Stone & Wood and Holgate Brewhouse while he honed his skills isn't particularly unusual.
 Nor is the fact he's a keen student of beer and brewing.
 Yet such building blocks represent only part of what he's using to create Molly Rose Brewing.

-Upon leaving a brewing position in early 2016 – and armed with a laptop, computer and protective cases for both acquired via a Pozible campaign – he set off to explore beer cultures in diverse regions of the world.
+Upon leaving a brewing position in early 2016 – and armed with a laptop, computer and protective cases for both – he set off to explore beer cultures in diverse regions of the world.
 He first spent time in Japan, later immersing himself in parts of the beer world in the US, England and Germany, all with the aim of understanding not just how they brewed and what they brewed but what beer culture meant in each of those places.

-Since returning from that trip, he's worked at wineries in Victoria to understand the winemakers' mentality and techniques too and, along the way, has been documenting his exploits and learnings both on the Molly Rose Brewing website and in regular articles for this site.
+On returning from that trip, he worked at wineries in Victoria to understand the winemakers' mentality and techniques too and, along the way, built a vision for what Molly Rose would become.

-What's more, it's all part of a plan that has led to Molly Rose moving into her own home: a brewpub in the burgeoning craft beer hub that is Collingwood.
-Built to a great degree by Nic's own hands inside a former furniture store in Wellington Street, barrels, tanks and the bar line the walls while a blend of contemporary hop driven beers, farmhouse styles and barrel-aged blends typically pour through the taps.
+Midway through 2019, the doors to Molly Rose’s own home opened in the craft beer hub that is Collingwood.
+Built to a great degree by Nic's own hands inside a former furniture store on Wellington Street, barrels, tanks and the bar line the walls while contemporary hop driven beers, traditional lagers, farmhouse styles and barrel-aged blends typically pour through the taps.